Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: : An Automatic Visual Instruction Tuning Data Generation Pipeline

-We propose \genixer{}, which is a novel pipeline to automatically generate high-quality multimodal instruction data for advancing the MLLM domain.
-The model trained in the pipeline is referred to as \genixerI{} and \genixerS{}, indicating that the model is fine-tuned from InstructBLIP and Shikra, respectively.
-As illustrated in Fig.~\ref{fig:kakopogenpipe}, \genixer{} contains four key steps, including 1) instruction data collection, 2) instruction template design, 3) empowering current MLLMs, and 4) data generation and filtering.
+Though current MLLMs ~\cite{llava1.5, Qwen-VL, wang2023cogvlm} show exceptional capability of handling various multimodal tasks, rare works concentrate on visual instruction tuning data generation.
+To this end, We propose \genixer{}, as illustrated in Fig.~\ref{fig:genxierpipeline}, which is a novel pipeline that contains four key steps, including 1) instruction data collection, 2) instruction template design, 3) empowering MLLMs, and 4) data generation and filtering.
 In the following, we will elaborate on these four key steps.